HOME ABSTRACT MAP MODEL CONCLUSION CREDITS

 This is unacceptable.

-We plan to approach this problem by utilizing the power of
+We plan to approach this problem by utilizing

 machine learning